 The White Penitent’s Chapel is one of the most highly rated attractions in the village, so we must not exclude visiting it in this list of things to do in Saint-Paul de Vence.

-Here’s what is inside of the White Penitents Chapel:
+Here’s what is inside the White Penitents Chapel:

 Yes, it is not an ordinary chapel.
 White Penitents Chapel is now an exhibit of the artworks created by Jean-Michel Folon, a Belgian artist who dedicated his life to Saint-Paul de Vence.

 But, what’s really remarkable among his works is the 106-square-meters mosaic that covers the walls of the choir.
-As you may have seen from the 360-image embedded above, the mosaic depicts the walled village of Saint-Paul de Vence as well as its surrounding landscape.
+As you may have seen from the 360-image above, the mosaic depicts the walled village of Saint-Paul de Vence and its surrounding landscape.

 One of the famous quotations from Folon is this: “Creating something spiritual, trying to understand the deep meaning of a place, is a real joy.”

 The White Penitent’s Chapel of Saint-Paul de Vence is open seven days a week, excluding December 25 and January 1.
 The chapel is also closed every November.

 Entry is 4 EUR for adults, 3 EUR for students, and free for kids under 6 years old.
 You can buy tickets at the Musee d’Histoire Locale, just opposite the chapel.
 A ticket will let you enter the chapel and the local history museum.